kleniu/iOSsmithy/README.md

 # iOSsmithy
 bunch of iOS tests

+## iOS010 - WebView and REST API GET method
+WebViewKit for displaying Web content.
+Simple GET and POST methods.

+topics:
+- using tuples in the array to select segue when TableView Cell is pressed
+- usage of URLRequest to set HTTP header, httpMethod
+- creating task for async http request (URLSession.shared.dataTask)
+- updating UI elements in async task using DispatchQueue.main.sync

 ## iOS009 - Simple ToDo list
 Dynamic modification of TableView lists.
 Customized buttons with rounded corners.
 Deletion of ListView items by swapping cell left.